Saytruee18/WASHR12/replit.md

   - Clean, modern dark theme with smooth transitions and minimal elements
   - Mobile-ready interface with professional styling and subtle design elements
-  - Polished, elegant appearance with dark-themed UI throughout
+  - Polished, elegant appearance with dark-themed UI throughout ✓ Landing page redesign with focused map view (July 17, 2025):
+  - Updated map zoom to focus on service area (zoom 13) instead of showing all Germany
+  - Set minimum zoom limit (8) to prevent viewing outside Germany
+  - Adjusted service area circles for closer, more focused view
+  - Replaced German text with English: "Your Car, Washed Wherever You Are"
+  - Added professional subtitle: "Enter your address and get a premium mobile car wash at your doorstep"
+  - Centered address search with "Enter your location..." placeholder
+  - "Check Availability" button with modern styling and hover effects
+  - Enhanced soft gradient overlay at top for better text contrast
+  - Mobile-first design with bold, clean typography similar to delivery apps

 ## System Architecture